LHNCBC/lforms/form_definition.md

       will be used to handle the list.
 If "type" is set to be "RADIO_CHECKBOX", then all the answers are displayed as either radio buttons or check boxes, and "columns" controls how many columns are used.
-      If value of "columns" is "0", there is no columns specified.
+      If value of "columns" is "0", or there is no "columns".
 The answers will fill in available space one after another.
-If the value of "columns is "1" to "6", the specified number of columns are used to group the answers.
+If the value of "columns is "1" (or any value other than "0")", the answers are displayed in one column.
       "columns" is valid only when "type" is set to be "RADIO_CHECKBOX".
       Here is an example:
-      `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "2"}}`
+      `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "1"}}`
-    * <a name="showFormHeader"></a>showFormHeader - a boolean that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
-      The default is false.
-    * formHeaderItems - an array defining fields above the form (see [showFormHeader](#showFormHeader)).
-If you omit templateOptions, a default will be provided which will have the fields "Date Done", "Time Done", "Where Done", and "Comment".
-If you wish to specify your own definitions, a complete array should be provided where each element in the array should be a hash with the following keys:
-        * question - the field label
-        * dataType - the kind of field.
-This can be DT for a date field with a calender widget, ST for a normal input field, CNE for a list field in which values are required to match the list, or CWE for a list field in which values can be off the list.
-        * answers - For data types CNE or CWE, this is an array with the list data.
-Each element in the array is a hash with the following keys:
-          * text - the display string for the list item
-          * code - (optional) a code that identifies the list item
-        * displayControl - This controls display styles of the column or the field.
-          It is a hash with the keys of "colCSS" for columns styles and "css" for field styles.
-The values are an array of hashes of valid CSS styles.
-Here is an example:
-          `{"colCSS": [{"name":"width","value":"30%"},{"name":"min-width","value":"4em"}]}`
-        * <a name="answerCardinality"></a>answerCardinality - For lists, this
-          allows you to control whether list is multi-select or not.
-It is a hash that takes two keys, "min" and "max".
-If you "min" to "1", then the user will be required to provide an answer.
-If you set "max" to "*", the list becomes multi-select.
-(Other possibilities are not yet supported.)
 * <a name="items"></a><b>items</b> - This is an array of form questions and sections.
 Questions and sections (containing sub-questions) are mostly represented the same in this array, but a section will contain its own